How to Donate to Charity on a Budget

 Thus, even if you cannot afford substantial financial donations, there are still other ways that you can give to those in need.

 What if You Can’t Afford to Give?

 If you barely have the funds to take care of yourself, your first obligation is to yourself and your immediate family.
-But that doesn’t stop you from giving in other ways, for example, by volunteering your time at a local charity.
-Even if all you can spare are a few hours now and again, others will be grateful.
+But that doesn’t stop you from giving in other ways, for example, to volunteer your time at a local charity.
+Even if all you can spare are a few hours now and again, the one you help will be grateful.
 Therefore, you don’t mandatory have to align with an organization; you can start helping people from your neighborhood.

 Donate your stuff

 Another way you can give is by donating items you do not need or want and which somebody else could use.

 If you decide to turn your clutter into a donation, you should research to find specific organizations that work to get your items to where they need to be.
 If you just take your stuff to the thrift store, there is a really good chance it will end up in a landfill.
 Also, make sure that everything is still in relatively good condition.

 Buy less, spend, and invest in a socially responsible way, and save more.

 Something else you can do to give is to change your habits and avoid bad financial decisions.
 You can stop contributing to a consumer economy that generates waste by purchasing less, and you can research to buy from companies that donate part of their proceeds to charities.
 You can also look for socially responsible investment funds.